 (Click or Tap HERE to be redirected to our EventBrite booking page)

-Ghost Hunts run from 8pm to 1am and involve walking the grounds of the castle, so please bring appropriate clothing and footwear.
+Ghost Hunts run from 8pm (9pm start) to 1:30am and involve walking the grounds of the castle, so please bring appropriate clothing and footwear.

 31st December: New Year’s Eve Ghost Hunt